-The responsibilities of leaders and teachers in relation to the curriculum are outlined in Job Descriptions.
+The responsibilities of Faculty Leaders, Subject Leaders and subject teachers in relation to the curriculum are set out Job Descriptions.

 Parents

 We recognise the strength of students, parents/carers and staff working together.
 With this in mind, parents and carers will be: